ebi-uniprot/uniprot-manual/help/disulfid.md

 ## a.
 Disulfide bonds between homodimers

 Interchain disulfide bonds within a homodimer are annotated as 'Interchain' in the 'Description' field, not specifying the name of the partner protein.
-The disulfide linkage is also described in the ' [Subunit](https://www.uniprot.org/help/subunit_structure) ' subsection of the 'Interaction' section.
+The disulfide linkage is also described in the '[Subunit](https://www.uniprot.org/help/subunit_structure)' subsection of the 'Interaction' section.
 Examples: [P25703](https://www.uniprot.org/uniprotkb/P25703#ptm_processing) (Parallel homodimer), [P83658](https://www.uniprot.org/uniprotkb/P83658#ptm_processing) (Antiparallel homodimer)

 ## b.
 Disulfide bonds between 2 chains or peptides from the same protein precursor

 Disulfide bonds formed between 2 proteolytically generated parts of the same protein are considered as interchain.
 The 2 chains are named in the 'Description' field using the syntax 'between X and Y'.
-Note that the names of all cleavage products are given in the ' [Protein names](https://www.uniprot.org/help/protein_names) ' subsection of the [Names and taxonomy](https://www.uniprot.org/help/names_and_taxonomy_section) section.
+Note that the names of all cleavage products are given in the '[Protein names](https://www.uniprot.org/help/protein_names)' subsection of the [Names and taxonomy](https://www.uniprot.org/help/names_and_taxonomy_section) section.
 Example: [P11140](https://www.uniprot.org/uniprotkb/P11140#ptm_processing)

 A few proteins form an intrachain disulfide bond when monomeric, and an interchain disulfide bond when dimeric.